-Braughing is home to a flourishing aviation society that in 2018 celebrates 21 years since formation.
-Also this year the more inclusive title of the East Hertfordshire Aviation Society has been adopted, recognising that our regular audience and membership now comes from way beyond the village and its environs.
+We are a flourishing aviation society that in 2018 celebrated 21 years since formation.
+Also last year the more inclusive title of the East Hertfordshire Aviation Society was adopted, recognising that our regular audience and membership now comes from way beyond Braughing village where it started.

 As the Braughing Aviation Society, it was formed in 1997 by the late Len Howett, who went on to become life president.
 A member of the Glider Pilot Regiment in World War 2, in company with others Len conceived the idea of a village society that provided a meeting place and forum for anyone with an interest in aviation.
 That provided the blueprint for the Society as it exists now.

-East Hertfordshire Aviation Society meetings are held at The Axe & Compasses public house, 28 The Street, Braughing, SG11 2QR, starting at 20.00.
-Many members meet beforehand from 18.30 onwards for a chat over supper and drinks.
+In a change of venue for 2019, from January East Hertfordshire Aviation Society meetings are at The Sword Inn Hand public house, Pilgrims Row, Westmill, Buntingford SG9 9LQ, starting at 20.00.
+Many members meet beforehand, from 18.30 onwards, for a chat over supper and drinks.